 The process of vegetating barren land at the beginning may not have been dissimilar to the colonisation of volcanic islands formed today from eruptions on the ocean floor.
 The formation of new land has never totally stopped, so we can observe the sequence of events from the moment the lava cools.
-The colonisation of existing land after it has been volcanically resurfaced also offers insights.
+In addition, the colonisation of existing land after it has been volcanically resurfaced also offers insights.
 Though modern eruptions are puny compared to the cataclysm that caused the entire planet to be resurfaced, it is clear that vegetation greens up the land in stages, not all at once.

 Thus, for some while, plant fossils tended to represent only pioneer species, at the beginning of potential successions.
-Although diversity was increasing, species that took successions beyond the pioneer stage stood a chance of impressing the fossil record, paradoxically, only when a locality that had been stable long enough for them to take root was overtaken by less stable conditions.
+Although diversity was increasing, species that took successions beyond the pioneer stage only stood a chance of impressing the fossil record, paradoxically, when a locality that had been stable long enough for them to take root was overtaken by less stable conditions.

 The places where vegetation would most easily have become established were those furthest away from the highlands, such as low-lying plains and deltas.
-Here the energy of rainstorms and other discharges of water was mostly dissipated and the rate of deposition of silts and clays on the margins of ephemeral river channels slow enough to give vegetation opportunity.
+Here the energy of rainstorms and discharges of subterranean water was mostly dissipated and the rate of deposition of silts and clays on the margins of ephemeral river channels slow enough to give vegetation opportunity.
 Tectonic processes in the mountains had already done the hard work of converting hard rock into grains.
 The successful plants were those suited to wetland environments, comparatively simple in design.
 They were not pioneers in the sense of preparing the ground for others to follow.
 They took root because they were semi-aquatic plants that did not require mature soils, “r-strategists” that reproduced quickly and proliferated over wide areas.

 Mosses were among the first plants to grow on Surtsey.
 Within a few years they were growing around crevices and holes where steam kept the volcanic rock damp.
 Nitrogen-binding cyanobacteria were also found around the steam-holes.
 Just seven years after the first eruption in 1963, mosses and lichens were widespread on the bare lava.

 Fungi are not plants but multicellular organisms in a kingdom of their own.
 Their origin is as much an evolutionary mystery as that of the other kingdoms.
 More than 100,000 species are known, some aquatic, most of them terrestrial.
 They play a vital role as decomposers, recycling organic remains back to the environment in forms digestible by other organisms.
 Nearly all plants depend on symbiotic fungi to help the roots absorb minerals and water from the soil, while the fungi benefit by receiving carbohydrates from the plants.
-They appear about the same time as plants in the fossil record.

 Plant photosynthesis involves the absorption of carbon dioxide and the emission of oxygen, mediated through pores.
 Since large amounts of water vapour are lost in the process, plants higher than a few centimetres require specialised tissues to draw water from the ground.
 In vascular plants these tissues are of two types: xylem, which pipes up water and minerals from the roots to the leaves, and phloem, which distributes sugar and other products of photosynthesis from the leaves to the roots.
 Xylem also provides stems with rigidity, another requirement if plants are to grow higher than a few centimetres.
-The emergence of these tissues was one of the most significant events in the history of land plants.
-Some mosses also have conducting cells, but these are thought to have originated independently of vascular plants.
+The appearance of these tissues was one of the most significant events in the history of land plants.
+Some mosses also have conducting cells, but these are thought to have originated independently.

 How natural selection acting on genetic mutations leads to new designs is far from clear, and assuming it did, one would expect it to give rise to no more than adequate design.
 The characteristics of distinctly good design, such as energy efficiency or ingenuity in the solution of a given problem, are evidence of an intelligent creative power.
 In this instance the design is superb.
 ‘It is difficult to imagine a cheaper process for driving the transpiration stream’, writes John Sperry.
-The automatic coupling between evaporation at the plant surface and the negative pressure achieved by capillary forces in the cell walls produces the driving force almost free of charge.
+The coupling between evaporation at the plant surface and the negative pressure achieved by capillary forces in the cell walls produces the driving force almost free of charge.
 Xylem conductivity per area exceeds that of non-vascular plants by six orders of magnitude.